wfink/infinispan.playground.partition-handling/standalone/README.md

-With the arguments the loging can be adjusted
+With the arguments the logging can be adjusted
  -L abcd where abcd is 0....9 and represent the log level FATAL.....ALL
     a    org.jgroups  default 3
      b   org.infinispan default 0